OLANA COLLECTIONS DISCOVERY FUND

 Objects we seek: Among the potential acquisitions we hope to bring home to Olana are important paintings, rare books, historic photographs, and decorative art objects from the Church family’s residence at Olana, as well as documentary evidence of the preservation history of Olana State Historic Site.
 This fund will only be used to acquire missing items from the original Church family collection.

 Why these objects matter: Olana’s collections are unique, global, and remarkably intact, yet our work at Olana would be even stronger with some additional missing objects returned.
 For example, we are only just learning about the vibrant artistic voice of Frederic and Isabel Church’s daughter, Downie.
-Only through acquiring examples of her botanical sketches can we bring her out of the shadow of her famous artist father.
-The acquisition of major architectural texts like The Ruins of Palmyra, shown below, provides new insight into the sources of the design of Olana’s main house.
-These new acquisitions will enrich our interpretation and add to the stories we share with visitors.
-The possibilities are endless!
+Only through acquiring examples of her botanical sketches could we bring her out of the shadow of her famous artist father.
+The acquisition of major architectural texts like The Ruins of Palmyra, shown below, provided new insight into the sources of the design of Olana’s main house.
+These new acquisitions enrich our interpretation and add to the stories we share with visitors.

 29 of Downie Church’s Botanical Watercolors